1979 Pacific typhoon season: Super Typhoon Judy (Neneng)

 A tropical disturbance organized into a tropical storm on August 15.
 It tracked to the northwest, becoming a tropical storm on the 17th.
 Judy rapidly intensified, reaching typhoon status on the 18th and a peak of 155 mph winds on the 20th.
 It also had an eye temperature of 34.0 °C at 700 hPa height, making it the warmest eye of a tropical cyclone on record.
 The super typhoon began to weaken as it passed south of Okinawa, and neared the Chinese coast on the 23rd and 24th.
 Judy turned to the northeast, and brushed past South Korea as a tropical depression on the 26th, shortly before dissipating.
 Judy passed through Guam and other Pacific islands, but damage was reported light there.
 However, the storm brought heavy rain to Korea as a tropical depression, killing 111 and causing more damage to an area hit by Irving just weeks before.

 Tropical Depression 14W

 14W lasted three days from August 18–20 producing only minimal winds.

 Tropical Storm Ken (Oniang)

 A tropical disturbance developed on August 30 and became a tropical depression later that day.
 The depression was upgraded to a tropical storm and was named Ken.
 Ken reached peak winds of 70 mph on September 3.
 The storm moved north and turned north-northeast, striking Shikoku late on the 3rd.
 Ken weakened over Japan and dissipated on September 4.
+Ken caused ¥1.259 billion (US$5.7 million) and caused two deaths.